 What you need to know

 Easy to get into?
-You usually need around 220-300 UCAS points (A-levels/AVCE), depending on the course.
+You usually need around 260-340 UCAS points, depending on the course.
 Applicants from Access and BTEC welcome.
-Runs programmes in more than 30 subject areas, such as archaeology, business, journalism, law, social work and sports studies.
+Runs programmes in more than 17 subject areas relating to 17 different departments, such as archaeology, business, journalism, law, social work and sports studies.
 Introduced new courses such as modern liberal arts, sociology and vocal and choral studies in 2010.
 Leading reputation for primary teacher training.

-Vital statistics: Around 7,000 students in total of which just over 5,000 are undergraduates.
-Some 68 per cent are full-time students.
+Vital statistics: Around 6,400 students in total of which 2,800 are mature students.

-Added value: 600 performing arts students make for a lively campus.
-Frequent guest speakers take part in the 'Enterprise Lectures', launched in 2003 with the aim of offering students, staff and members of the community the opportunity to hear first-hand from fascinating and creative people who have been successful in their field.
-Strong focus on the values of social justice, and this year the university is leading the Hampshire Diamond Jubilee Project 2012, a new appeal to help provide facilities for Gambian schoolchildren.
+Added value: Frequent guest speakers take part in the 'Enterprise Lectures', launched in 2003 with the aim of offering students, staff and members of the community the opportunity to hear first-hand from fascinating and creative people who have been successful in their field.
+Strong focus on the values of social justice.
 In 2010, Winchester won a Purple Flag, an award recognising safe and enjoyable UK cities for a night out.
 Recent additions include a lecture theatre complex in 2012.
 The £9.5m University Centre opened in 2007- a four-storey building that contains a range of social facilities, including the Students’ Union, food hall, mini-mart, bookshop and the Learning Café, which offers free networked internet access with wireless. £3.5m Winchester Sports Stadium includes an Olympic standard 8-lane running track and an all-weather astro turf.